Nikon D750 SD Card Quick Recommendations

 The second slot can be used for overflow—or, put another way, to use the cards in series for maximum storage space—or you can specify that either NEF (RAW) or JPG files versions can be saved to one card and the other format to the other card.
 There’s also a built-in function to copy images from one card to the other.

-Nikon D750 Memory Card Detailed Recommendations
+Nikon D750 Memory Card Recommendations in Detail

 There are several different types of SD cards.
 So which SD card should you get for your Nikon D750?
 Here’s the more detailed version.